-With the Marymount College Master’s Degree in Community Psychology, you will be prepared for careers in nonprofits, community organizations, government, mental health agencies, healthcare, consulting or evaluation agencies, foundations, or in academic or research settings.
+With the Marymount California University Master’s degree in Community Psychology, you will be prepared for careers in nonprofits, community organizations, government, mental health agencies, healthcare, consulting or evaluation agencies, foundations, or in academic or research settings.
 The program also prepares graduates for doctoral study.
 Learn more about this program

 PREPARING FUTURE LEADERS